jsdclxvi/Reforestation/README.md

-## I'm tired of following my dreams.
-I'm just going to ask them where they are going and meet up with them later.
+## There's not really any training for garbagemen.
+They just pick things up as they go.